-Together we can defeat blindness from glaucoma
+Together we can help people living with glaucoma

 When I found out that I had glaucoma I was very upset but eventually I accepted it and understood that it’s manageable.